 Recommended brim width measurements

 Try to use shade to protect your child whenever possible.
 Choose shady play spaces or take some shade with you.
-However, even when your child is in the shade, UV can still reach them, so it is important that children continue to wear a hat, appropriate clothing and sunscreen.

-Slide on some sunglasses
+5. Slide on some sunglasses

 SunSmart role models for children